vicoapp/vico/help/visual.md

 # Visual mode

 When you select text in Vico, you enter visual mode.
-This is similar to normal mode in that keys act as commands, they don't replace the selected text (you need to use the [change](change.html) command for that).
+This is similar to normal mode in that keys act as commands.
+They do not replace the selected text (you must use the [change](change.html) command for that).

 Commands that require a motion ([operators](operators.html)) instead use the selected text directly.